Healthy, Strong Nails: Your Nail Care 101 Guide

 4. Gel Polish as Protection

-We understand the attraction to bare nails.
-They feel light and effortless — until the nail plate has been weakened.
-Once nail damage occurs — when nails become thin, brittle, or begin to peel — protection is no longer optional; it’s essential.
+They feel light and effortless when the nails are healthy.
+But once nail damage happens — when nails become thin, brittle, or begin to peel — protection becomes essential.

 True gel manicures are not about covering flaws.
 They’re about creating the right environment for restoration — so that beauty and health can coexist seamlessly.